Harmonic analysis on directed graphs and applications: from Fourier analysis to wavelets: Applications

+\paragraph{Numerical simulations: Case 2} The reconstruction performance is shown in figure \ref{fig:rec_lscg_pii_f}.
+Filters based on $\mathbf{W}_{norm}$ perform significantly worse than any other choice both on the subgraph $\mathcal{G}'$ or its symmetrized version $\mathcal{G}_{\operatorname{sym}}'$.
+Also, the reconstruction accuracy when using $\mathbf{W}_{norm}$ has a much larger variability and the average performance even decreases for larger $p$.
+Among other methods, the differences are not significant except for filters based on $\bar{\mathbf{T}}$ which perform slightly worse than others for large $p$. \\

 \paragraph{Case 1 vs. Case 2} The reconstruction performance using a filter based on $\mathbf{P}$ or $\bar{\mathbf{P}}$ is slightly better when the samples in $\boldsymbol y$ are selected according to a distribution proportional to the stationary distribution $\pi$ (case 2) than when the distribution is uniform (case 1).
-It is also the case by using a filter based on $\mathbf{T}$ or $\bar{\mathbf{T}}$.
+It is also the case when using a filter based on $\mathbf{T}$ or $\bar{\mathbf{T}}$.
 This is expected as vertices with larger $\pi_k$ values correspond to better-connected blogs, which are likely to have an influence on a larger number of other blogs.
 Although the reconstruction performance using a filter based on $\mathbf{W}_{norm}$ is better in case 2 than in case 1, the large variability and the poorer performance at large $p$ in case 2 suggest that these filters provide generally poorer models of the signal.
-The better reconstruction performance using a filter based on $\mathbf{T}$ or $\bar{\mathbf{T}}$ with respect to using a filter based on $\mathbf{P}$ or $\bar{\mathbf{P}}$ suggest that the graph signal seems more suitable to live in $\ell^2(\mathcal{V})$ than $\ell^2(\mathcal{V},\pi)$. \\
+The better reconstruction performance using a filter based on $\mathbf{T}$ or $\bar{\mathbf{T}}$ with respect to using a filter based on $\mathbf{P}$ or $\bar{\mathbf{P}}$ suggests that for this application it seems more suitable for the graph signal to live in $\ell^2(\mathcal{V})$ than $\ell^2(\mathcal{V},\pi)$. \\